You may wish to see an introductory page to this section first.

 Interior of the Capitolium with an olive press

 Several temples of Thuburbo were turned into churches in the IVth century, but rifts among supporters of Donatism, a local Christian sect, and supporters of the official church controlled by the emperors probably caused a new decline of the town.
-Unlike what can be observed at Thugga, Sufetula, Mactaris, Mustis and other locations, there is no evidence of Byzantine fortifications, which indicates that when the Arabs invaded Roman Africa in the VIIth century, Thuburbo was just a village of peasants.
+Unlike what can be observed at Thignica and many other locations, there is no evidence of Byzantine fortifications, which indicates that when the Arabs invaded Roman Africa in the VIIth century, Thuburbo was just a village of peasants.

 (above) Round peristyle of the Temple to Mercury; (below) section of "Tabula Peutingeriana", a Vth century map of the roads of the Roman Empire; the blue dot indicates Thuburbo Majus and the red dot Carthage

 The economy of Thuburbo did not rely solely on farming.
 The town was located along an inland Roman road which linked Carthage with Algeria and it was therefore visited by merchants.
-Mercury was the god of trade and in 211 a temple was erected to him next to the Capitolium (the same occurred at Thugga).
+Mercury was the god of trade and in 211 a temple was erected to him next to the Capitolium.
 It had an unusual shape with a round peristyle inserted in a square space limited by four apses.
+Temples to Mercury were found also in other towns, e.g. Mactaris and Thugga.

-The area to the south-west of the Forum makes up the visitable part of the archaeological area and that where the most interesting buildings are located.
+The area to the south-west of the Forum is that where the most interesting buildings are located.
 The area on the other side of the Forum (behind the Curia) was a neighbourhood of workshops and small houses.
-Today apparently it seems yet to be excavated, but detailed archaeological maps published in the 1960s show that it has been investigated already.
+Today apparently it seems yet to be excavated, but detailed archaeological maps published in the 1960s show that it has already been investigated.

-Wandering in the Forum: (left-above) a decorated lintel; (left-below) fragment of a large inscription; (right) relief portraying Pegasus, a symbol of Legio III Augusta, the Roman Legion which was stationed in Africa
+Wandering in the Forum: (left-above) a decorated lintel; (left-below) fragment of a large inscription; (right) relief depicting Pegasus, a symbol of Legio III Augusta, the Roman Legion which was stationed in Africa

 At many Roman houses in Tunisia, archaeologists have found semicircular basins, usually located in the main courtyard of the building, which are therefore believed to have been fountains, but which at other locations such as at Bulla Regia were used for inside bathing.
-In most cases these fountains were decorated with heads of Oceanus surrounded by sea creatures as at Thuburbo Majus and at Neapolis.
+In most cases these fountains were decorated with heads of Oceanus surrounded by sea creatures; see those at Neapolis and Hadrumetum.

 The Labyrinth, the maze at Knossos where Theseus slew the Minotaur was a popular decorative motif.
-Usually mosaicists, as at Mascaris (it opens in a separate window - left image), did not include the actual scene of the killing, which instead at Thuburbo was depicted in all its violence.
+Usually mosaicists, as at Sabratha in Libya, did not include the actual scene of the killing, which instead at Thuburbo was depicted in all its violence.
+See a similar mosaic at Italica in Spain.

 Peltas, the crescent-shaped shields of the Amazons were another popular decorative motif for geometric mosaics.
 You can see them in the image used for the background of this page (House of Neptune).